-- President, Mrs. Menon
+- President, Dr. Schuemann

-- Vice President, Dr. Schuemann
+- Vice President, Mr. Trosper

-- Secretary, Mr. Trosper
+- Secretary, Mr. Rutherford

 - Treasurer, Mrs. Nauman

-- Member-at-Large, Mrs. Strauser
+- Member-at-Large, Mrs. Menon

-Teresa Schuemann, Vice President
+Teresa Schuemann, President

 Mr. Trosper is married and has three sons.
-His eldest graduated from RCS in 2010, though there was a time when that outcome was very much in question.
-After four very tough, influential years at RCS and 6 years post-graduation, he will tell you that the RCS environment, curriculum, and focus on character made all the difference in his life.
+His eldest graduated from Ridgeview in 2010, though there was a time when that outcome was very much in question.
+After four very tough, influential years at RCS and 7 years post-graduation, he will tell you that the school’s environment, classical curriculum, and focus on character made all the difference in his life.

 Volunteering his spare time to Ridgeview is a priority of Mr. Trosper’s.
 However, when his schedule allows, he enjoys woodworking, working on vehicles with his sons, hunting, fishing, camping and RVing with his family, and he loves to run.
 He satisfies his natural curiosities and love of learning through reading.
 When he’s not working to keep up with his sons’ classical readings, he enjoys searching for answers in philosophical works or self-educating in health, nutrition and metabolism.He is thankful for all those who have come before him that have made RCS possible.
 He is deeply honored to serve on the Board and will work to defend and conserve what has been built here so that other families might benefit from its existence for years to come.
-He looks forward to furthering the mission of RCS and will work to assist and enable the administration, staff and teachers as they continue their work.
+He looks forward to furthering the mission of RCS and will work to assist and enable the administration, staff, and teachers as they continue their important work.

 Mrs. Nauman, Treasurer